Jewish Renewal: Renewal and the contemporary Jewish community

 Statistics on the number of Jews who identify themselves as "Renewal" are not readily available.
 However, the evidence of Renewal influence can be found throughout the spectrum of Jewish denominational affiliation and in many diverse other arenas of Jewish life.
 It is not uncommon for congregations that are not associated with the Reconstructionist movement to feature many Renewal influences.
 These include workshops on Jewish meditation and various Judaized forms of yoga which may be incorporated into religious services.
 "Chanting" and "healing" services have become increasingly common.
 Many melodies and liturgical innovations have found their way into the Reform, Conservative, and Reconstructionist movements.
 Rabbis and Cantors trained by the ALEPH Ordination Program, the Jewish Renewal seminary, have begun to serve congregations with other affiliations and bring Renewal-informed influences to these environments.

 Jewish Renewal is "part of the burgeoning world of transdenominational Judaism—the growing number of synagogues, rabbis and prayer groups that eschew affiliation with a Jewish stream".

 Rabbi Marcia Prager wrote in 2005:

 Ordination training

-The ALEPH Ordination Program emerged out of ALEPH founder Reb Zalman's earlier project of training and ordaining an inner circle of students, many with extensive yeshiva backgrounds, to be inspiring progressive post-denominational community organizers and spiritual leaders.
+The ALEPH Ordination Program emerged from ALEPH founder Reb Zalman's earlier project of training and ordaining an inner circle of students, many with extensive yeshiva backgrounds, to be inspiring progressive post-denominational community organizers and spiritual leaders.